 Here, four uniformed police officers entered appellant's apartment around 3:00 a.m.
 Within moments of entry, appellant was frisked and handcuffed.
 There is no evidence that appellant threatened the officers or that the officers observed any evidence linking him or the place to the crime prior to the arrest.
 Absent such circumstances, we find that a foursome of uniformed officers appearing at an apartment door in the middle of the night is unnecessarily intrusive on personal privacy and, in conjunction with immediately handcuffing appellant, is calculated to cause surprise, fright, and confusion.
-Nevertheless, in this case, the police officers had probable cause to arrest appellant.2 Therefore, police conduct which might otherwise be deemed flagrantly abusive may not be characterized in that fashion.
+Nevertheless, in this case, the police officers had probable cause to arrest appellant.
+Therefore, police conduct, which might otherwise be deemed flagrantly abusive, may not be characterized in that fashion.
 Furthermore, even where police conduct is flagrantly abusive, the other factors can operate to attenuate the taint.
-Therefore, if we assume that the police officers' conduct was flagrantly abusive, such a finding would only require the other factors to show "the clearest indications of attenuation" in order to find the taint sufficiently attenuated.
+See Bell, 724 S.W.2d at 789.
+Therefore, even if we assume the police officers' conduct was flagrantly abusive, such a finding would only require the other factors to show "the clearest indications of attenuation" in order to find the taint sufficiently attenuated.
+Id.
 On this record, the other factors strongly suggest that the taint was attenuated.
 Appellant was repeatedly given Miranda warnings, both orally and in writing, and he repeatedly waived them.
 A considerable amount of time, approximately twelve hours, passed before appellant gave his confession.
-Two intervening circumstances occurred between appellant's arrest and the statements: (1) he appeared before a magistrate less than an hour after his arrest and was properly apprized of the accusation against him and of his rights, and (2) his co-defendants gave statements which corroborated the statements of both the original suspect (Sizemore) and the complainants.
+Also, an intervening circumstance occurred between appellant's arrest and the statements-he appeared before a magistrate less than an hour after his arrest and was properly apprized of the accusation against him and of his rights.
 Additionally, the police officers had probable cause to arrest appellant.

 The purpose of the inquiry into the four factors is to determine whether there was a causal connection between the arrest and the giving of the statement.
 See Wilkins v.
-State, 960 S.W.2d429, 433 (Tex.
+State, 960 S.W.2d 429, 433 (Tex.
 App.-Eastland 1998, pet. ref'd).
 After reviewing all four factors, we find there was no causal connection between the two.
-We conclude the arrest was sufficiently attenuated from appellant's confession to purge any taint of illegality.
-Accordingly, we find the trial court did not err in denying appellant's motion to suppress the written and oral statements.
+We conclude the arrest was sufficiently attenuated from appellant's

-Probable cause exists when the facts and circumstances within the officer's knowledge and of which he has reasonably trustworthy information are sufficient in themselves to warrant a person of reasonable caution to believe that a particular person has committed or is committing an offense.
+&lt;sup>2 Probable cause exists when the facts and circumstances within the officer's knowledge and of which he has reasonably trustworthy information are sufficient in themselves to warrant a person of reasonable caution to believe that a particular person has committed or is committing an offense.
 See Guzman v.
 State, 955 S.W.2d 85, 90 (Tex.
 Crim.
 App.
 1997).
 Sizemore's version of the events of the evening coincided with the complainants' version.
 He had also identified two other suspects and led the officers to the home of one suspect, where the vehicle used in the offense and paraphernalia used in the robbery were found.
 When Sizemore told the officers that appellant was also involved and took the officers to appellant's apartment, the officers had probable cause to arrest appellant.